This article applies to:

 - Toolsets containing measurements with custom line styles will revert back to a solid line style in earlier versions of Revu.

-Most markups and functionality remain backwards compatible across Revu versions.
+Most markups and functionality remain backward-compatible across Revu versions.
 If you are just upgrading to Revu 20, see Using the Find Feature to find all your favorite tools and commands from earlier versions.

 Revu 2017 & Below